ipaqmaster/vfio/README.md

   Especially useful for testing PCI regexes without unbinding things first try, but good for general safety.

 ## Notes and Gotchas.
-  - If you don't set any `-usb` or `-pci` arguments the VM will run in a window on your desktop as is normal for Qemu.
-Useful for testing the VM actually boots, installing OSes or using liveCDs.
+  - If you don't pass through a graphics card and your $DISPLAY variable is set (The script looks for a VGA device to make a decision) the script will give the VM a virtual screen so you can actually see, just in a normal qemu popup window like any other on your desktop.
+This is useful for testing the VM actually boots before passing through hardware or to test OSes, liveCDs, other hardware configurations and so on.
-    - If you don't have $DISPLAY set the guest will run headless but the terminal will attach to the guest's serial.
-Make sure you put something like console=ttyS0 in the guest boot arguments if you actually want to interact with it while headless.
-  - The absolute minimum requirement to get started is the `-image` and `-iso` arguments with OVMF available.
-You can install an OS, VirtIO+Nvidia drivers if needed, and have it ready for a passthrough on the next boot.
+  - The absolute minimum requirement to do anything useful started is the `-image` and/or `-iso` arguments with OVMF installed.
+You can install an OS, the VirtIO and Nvidia drivers if needed and have it ready for a passthrough on the next boot.
   - The default networking mode is QEMU's user-mode networking (NAT through host IP).
-    - It's fine but if you want to talk to the guest from the outside you'll want to consider using `-bridge`.
+    - This is usually fine but if you want to talk to the guest from the outside, such as your local network you'll want to consider using `-bridge`.
   - This script makes use of VirtIO for networking.
-Unless you're passing through a USB/PCI network adapter, you'll want to install the VirtIO drivers into the guest. (e.g. Boot into the Windows ISO to install, then reboot the VM this time with the VirtIO driver iso attached)
+Unless you're passing through a USB/PCI network adapter and use `-nonet`, you'll want to install the VirtIO drivers into the guest before expecting virtual-networking to work.
   - The CPU topology is 'host' by default.
 The VM will think it has the host's CPU model.
-  - By default the VM's CPU topology uses ALL host cores and HALF the host's total memory You can use -pinvcpus to cherrypick host threads for the VM to execute on, it will also set the VM's threadcount appropriately to match.
+  - By default the VM's CPU topology uses ALL host cores and HALF the host's total memory You can use -pinvcpus to cherry pick some host cpu threads for the VM to execute on and this will also set the VM's vcpu count appropriately to match.
         This is very useful if the host has enough load to interupt the VM during normal operation.
         If your host doesn't have the cpu load headroom for a gaming guest or the VM experiences stuttering, Consider using -pinvcpus to isolate guest cores.

 ## Getting started with a fresh Win10 install

-I recommend starting the install as an X window then doing passthrough once the guest is ready, however some GPU setups aren't phased by the guest having no drivers in certain scenarios allowing you to pass through your devices from the beginning and install all the drivers from inside the VM *during* GPU Passthrough if desired.
+I recommend starting the install as an X window then doing GPU passthrough once the guest is prepared.
+If your GPU of choice is already completely isolated since boot or your have a romfile to pass through with the GPU you could pass it through and include -romfile to do the VM's OS and driver installation with the GPU already passed through.

-The below instructions will just use an X window in your display-manager for setting things up.

 1. Get the latest virtio ISO as drivers for the VM: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/